 - Targeting LEED for Healthcare Silver certification, the patient tower uses 28 percent less water than a typical hospital in Illinois, achieves $259,000 in energy savings annually over code and baseline, and facilitates 54 percent daylight autonomy.

-“It’s been an inspiring journey working with Advocate Health Care.
+“It’s been an inspiring journey working with Advocate Aurora Health.
 They bring remarkable focus to the needs of their communities and patients,” said Greg Heiser, Principal at CannonDesign.
 “We’ve worked collaboratively with them to create a facility that exudes that focus and commitment and helps improve care delivery for those they serve and their Associates.”

 CannonDesign utilized a hybrid integrated lean project delivery model (ILPD) model where trade partners were engaged from day one of the design process to optimize cost, efficiency and value.